seveas/python-prctl/docs/index.rst

   Return the current state of the calling threads's "keep capabilities" flag.

 .. function:: set_mce_kill(policy)
-.. versionadded:: 1.3 This is only available for kernel 2.6.32 and newer

   Set the machine check memory corruption kill policy for the current thread.
   The policy can be early kill (:const:`MCE_KILL_EARLY`), late kill